Baltic Sustainability Awards

 7. What are the criteria and process for selecting the Finalists and Winners?

-All applications will be reviewed to fulfil the eligibility criteria set out in these Awards Terms and Conditions.
+All applications will be reviewed to fulfill the eligibility criteria set out in these Awards Terms and Conditions.
 Only applications that have passed this review will be considered in the Category Finalists and Winners selection process.

 7.1.
 A separate Jury for each Category will be selected consisting of reputable individuals: